1932 in baseball: Negro leagues final standings

+All Negro leagues standings below are per Seamheads.

-East-West League standings
+East–West League standings

 Negro Southern League standings

 1932 was the only time the Negro Southern League was considered a major league.
 Chicago won the first half while Nashville won the second half.
 They matched up against each other in a best-of-seven postseason series, which Chicago won four to three.

+Independent teams final standings

+A loose confederation of teams existed that were not part of either established leagues.